pixelesque 2 years ago

 It seems beyond clumsy, but as I said, I need to get into the details of "why" those shaders in the first place, and then why they are not written directly in RDNA assembly or SPIR-V assembly (that would require an "assembler" coded in simple and plain C).

-• TazeTSchnitzel a year ago
+• TazeTSchnitzel 2 years ago

 Generating a ray tracing acceleration structure is very complex, who'd want to implement that in assembly language?